5 - A Seed Was Planted

 Not with the same voice.
 Not with the same expectations.

-A heart that had learned to walk slowly, listen deeply, and trust that God’s timing is always kind—even when it doesn’t feel that way.
+But with a heart that had been reshaped in the desert.
+A heart that had learned to walk slowly, listen deeply, and trust that God’s timing is kind, even when it does not feel that way.

 The seed had been planted long ago.